Mesothelioma Lawsuits

 But lawsuits for secondary exposure to asbestos are increasing.
 Secondary exposure occurs when family members breathe in asbestos from the clothes, hair or skin of someone who worked with asbestos.

-In 2016, about 22 percent of asbestos cases claimed secondary exposure.
-In these cases, 90 percent of plaintiffs were women.
+In 2016, about 22% of asbestos cases claimed secondary exposure.
+In these cases, 90% of the plaintiffs were women.

 Asbestos Exposure